Billionaire Profile

 In-Depth Profile

-Stewart Rahr was born in Brooklyn, New York, and grew up in Far Rockaway, Queens, in a Jewish family.
-He began his career by working at his father's pharmacy in Brooklyn.
-He graduated from Poly Prep Country Day School in Brooklyn in 1963 and earned a B.A. from New York University.
-After attending New York University Law School, he left to take over his family's pharmacy business.
-He transformed the small business into Kinray Inc., a major pharmaceutical distributor.
+Stewart J. Rahr was born in 1946 in Queens, New York, into a Jewish family.
+He grew up in Far Rockaway and worked at his father's retail pharmacy in Brooklyn.
+He graduated from Poly Prep Country Day School in Brooklyn in 1963.
+Rahr earned a B.A. from New York University and attended NYU Law School, but dropped out to take over his family's pharmacy business.

 Rise to Success